danmcatee/web-basics/HTML.md

 ```html
 <h1 id="title-one">Hello Title!</h1>
 ```
-Similar, the 'class' attribute also makes possible to group one or more elements under a classname.
+Similar, the 'class' attribute also makes possible to group one or more elements under a class name.
 Again, this is needed when working with CSS and/or JavaScript
 ```html
 <h1 class="intro">Header 1</h1>
 <p>A paragraph.</p>